-All students living in Widenhouse Hall or Anderson Hall are required to have either a Carte Blanche meal plan or a 10-meal plan.
+All students living in Widenhouse Hall or Anderson Hall are required to have either a Carte Blanche meal plan or a 10-meals per week plan.
 Students living in Rimview Hall, Jorgenson Hall, and off campus are welcome to have a meal plan; however, it is not required.
 See more information regarding food services.

 Can I stay in the halls over breaks?

-To be considered to live on-campus during the winter break, residents must submit the Winter Break On-Campus Housing Request Form by the first day of finals week fall semester at 5:00 p.m.
+To be considered to live on-campus during the winter break, residents must submit the Winter Break On-Campus Housing Request Form.

-To be considered to live on-campus during the summer break, residents must submit online the Summer Break On-Campus Housing Request Form by the first day of finals week spring semester at 5:00 p.m.
+To be considered to live on-campus during the summer break, residents must submit online the Summer Break On-Campus Housing Request Form.

 How do I get a job working for Residence Life?